bokeh/bokeh/sphinx/source/docs/reference.rst

 Low Level Glyph Interface
 =========================

-Detailed information about the python and javascript glyph interfaces may be found here:
+Detailed information about the Python and JavaScript glyph interfaces may be found here:

 .. toctree::
    :maxdepth: 1